AdobeDocs/commerce-operations.en/help/configuration/reference/config-reference-envphp.md

 ## cron

-Enable or disable cron jobs for the Magento application.
+Enable or disable cron jobs for the Commerce application.
 By default, cron jobs are enabled.
 To disable them, add the `cron` configuration to the `env.php` file and set the value to `0`.

 ```conf
 'cron' => [